What NOT to Wear on a Cruise: Dos and Don’ts

 Close-up of feet in colorful flip-flops lined up by the edge of a pool.

-Yes, flip-flops are essential for a cruise, especially if you’re sailing to a Caribbean or warm-weather destination.
-However, depending on the cruise line’s guidelines, they probably aren’t allowed in the MDR and specialty restaurants for dinner.
-Additionally, some onboard activities require closed-toe shoes, so pack a pair of sneakers or tennis shoes if you plan to participate.
+Flip-flops are essential for a cruise, especially if you’re sailing to a Caribbean or warm-weather destination.
+Just know that most cruise lines don’t allow them in the main dining room or specialty restaurants for dinner.
+Some onboard activities also require closed-toe shoes, so pack a pair of sneakers if you plan to join in.

-Smart casual on a cruise means dressing neatly but not too formally.
-For women, this could be a dress, skirt, or nice pants with a blouse.
-For men, it typically means slacks or chinos with a collared shirt.
-Avoid ripped jeans, shorts, and flip-flops.
+Smart casual on a cruise is all about looking put-together without being overly formal.
+For women, that might mean a dress, skirt, or nice pants with a blouse.
+For men, slacks or chinos with a collared shirt work well.
+Skip the ripped jeans, shorts, and flip-flops, and you’ll fit right in.

 Kathy Ava